vicduar/createREADME/README.md

   - [Questions](#questions)

   ## Installation
   The project was created using VS Code editor, where is was then uploaded to a Github repository.
 The project was not deployed to a website.
-Instead, Screencastify was used to create an instructional video as to how the script is run in terminal.
-Output of running the script can be visualized in the terminal after having installed inquirer.js and node.js.
+Instead, Screencastify was used to create an instructional video as to how the script is run in the terminal.
+Output of running the script can be visualized in the terminal after having installed/utilized inquirer.js and node.js.

   ## Usage
-  Open terminal.
+  Open the terminal.
 Ensure that npm is initialized using "npm init".
 This will install all of the necessary components/libraries needed for this particular project based on the files present in VS Code explorer.
 The next step is to run the program by the following command: node index.js.
 Once run, the user will be prompted with the intended set of questions.
 Answering them will generate a README file.

 Link to Screencastify Video:
 https://drive.google.com/file/d/1z3F5gaU7QIHD0LEpsUKHbeNnrhAi5UYv/view